twallema/pySODM/_sources/models.md.txt

 **Inherits:**

-* **state_names** (list) - Names of the model's states.
+* **states** (list) - Names of the model's states.
-* **parameter_names** (list) - Names of the model's parameters.
+* **parameters** (list) - Names of the model's parameters.
 Parameters are not subject to input checks and can thus be of any datatype/size.
 * **integrate** (function) - Function computing the differentials of every model state.
 The integrate function must have the timestep `t` as its first input, followed by the `state_names`, `parameter_names` and `parameter_stratified_names` (their order is not important).
 The integrate function must return a differential for every model state of the correct size and **in the same order as `state_names`**.
 The integrate function must be a static method (include `@staticmethod`).
-* **dimension_names** (list) - optional - Names of the possible model dimensions.
+* **dimensions** (list) - optional - Names of the possible model dimensions.
 The coordinates of the dimensions are specified during initialization of the model.
-* **parameter_stratified_names** (list) - optional - Names of the *stratified* parameters.
+* **stratified_parameters** (list) - optional - Names of the *stratified* parameters.
 Stratified parameters must be of type list/1D np.array and their length, which must be equal to the number of coordinates of the dimension axis it corresponds to, is verified during model initialization.
 Their use is optional and mainly serves as a way for the user to structure his code.
     * If the model has one dimension: list contains strings - `['stratpar_1', 'stratpar_2']`
     * If the model has multiple dimensions: list contains *n* sublists, where *n* is the number of model dimensions (length of `dimension_names`).
 Each sublist contains names of stratified parameters associated with the dimension in the corresponding position in `dimension_names` - example: `[['stratpar_1', 'stratpar_2'],[],['stratpar_3']]`
 * **state_dimensions** (list) - optional - Specify, for each model state in `state_names`, its dimensions.
 Allows users to define models with states of different sizes.
 If `state_dimensions` is not provided, all model states will have the same size, depending on the model's dimensions specified in `dimension_names`.
 If specified, `state_dimensions` must contain *n* sublists, where *n* is the number of model states (length of `state_names`).
 If some model states have no dimensions (i.e. it is a float), specify an empty list.